dangchinh25/prisma-models-graph/README.md

 }
 ```

 - To access the generated models graph, import it from `@generated/models-graph`.
-The generated models graph will be a _typesafe_ object matching the models declared in `schema.prisma`
+The generated models graph will be a _typesafe_ object matching the models declared in `schema.prisma`.

 ```js
 import { ModelsGraph } from '@generated/models-graph'